Forming a Colorado LLC: An Easy How-to Guide

 You will be issued your EIN immediately after you’ve answered the IRS’s online application.
 You can then download, save and print your new EIN and the Confirmation Letter.

-The Online EIN Application can be found at the IRS Website: IRS.gov: Apply for an Employer Identification Number (EIN) online
+The Online EIN Application can be found on the IRS Website: IRS.gov: Apply for an Employer Identification Number (EIN) online

 For any questions relating to the online application, you can contact the IRS here:

 Other IRS Phone Numbers: IRS.gov: Telephone Assistance

 You can also watch our free video lesson on how to fill out the IRS questionnaire.

 Maintaining Your Colorado LLC After It’s Been Formed

 A Periodic Report needs to be filed annually with the State of Colorado.
 This is a legal requirement for your LLC.
 It ensures your LLC’s contact information is updated with the state.